jesmithiv/jesmithiv.github.io/_posts/2017-08-15-but-i-already-paid.md

 The more you can look at your software as a knowledge product—a product that rapidly decays without the *service* of its developers, the more subscription pricing makes sense *objectively*.

 But that's the crux.
-Software needs human buyers, and our brains poorly evolved to evaluate many abstractions of our modern economy.
+Software needs human buyers, and our brains are poorly evolved to evaluate the many abstractions of our modern economy.